-Use the following paying child support checklist as a guide to help you stay up to date with your child support payments.
+Use the following "Paying Child Support Checklist" as a guide to help you stay up to date with your child support payments.

 Paying Child Support: Checklist

-__Decide on the terms: Before a court can enforce your obligation to support your children, there must be a valid order in place.
+2. Decide on the terms: Before a court can enforce your obligation to support your children, there must be a valid order in place.
 You and your co-parent may decide when and how much child support you need to pay by creating an agreement that is approved by the court.

-__Keep contact information in a safe place: If ever you need to change your child support for any reason, you’ll have to notify several different people.
-Make sure you have the contact information on hand for your co-parent, your family law attorney, your co-parent’s attorney, and the state administration responsible for handling child support payments.
+3. Keep contact information in a safe place: You may want to change your child support for some reason.
+You will need to give notice.
+Make sure you have the contact information for the following:

-__Set up child support withholdings: Some states allow you or order you to set up child support withholdings.
-Under a withholding schedule, the state administration responsible for collecting and disbursing child support payments will automatically deduct child support out of your paychecks.
-This ensures that you'll never forget to make a payment and that payments will be made on time.
-If your state doesn’t have support withholding, you may be able to set up an automatic payment schedule with your bank.
-Just remember to always keep enough money in your account to cover the payments.
+4. Set up child support withholdings: Most states provide for it.
+Under a child support withholding schedule, the state administration responsible for collecting and disbursing child support payments will automatically deduct child support out of your paychecks.
+This ensures that you'll never forget to make a payment and that you make payments on time.
+You don't want to be in arrears.

 Get Legal Help With Your Questions About Paying Child Support